Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Introduction

 However, attempts to incorporate air-cushioning back into Wagner theory have been few and far between, with the majority concentrating on the effect of air cushioning post-impact \cite{Purvis2004, Moore2013, Moore2014}, rather than its much larger effect before touchdown.
 An excellent recent study \cite{Ross2019} considers the differences between a classical Wagner model in the absence of air cushioning to the viscous air-inviscid liquid pre-impact model.
 At touchdown in the air cushioning model, there was broad qualitative agreement between the Wagner predictions for the free surface profile, the velocity potential on the free surface and the turnover point location (equated to the point of minimum air layer thickness in the pre-impact regime), particularly when the effects of surface tension are negligible.
 While this is an encouraging sign for the classical Wagner model, there were nonetheless differences between the two models, and it is clear that the pre-impact air effects not only play a role on the force felt by the impactor --- as evidenced also by the aforementioned experiments --- but also on the general post-impact dynamics.
 There is an induced flow in the liquid, so the assumption of an initially quiescent liquid pool in the Wagner model is unrealistic, and it is not clear how incorporating this effect alters the structure and the predictions of Wagner theory.

 It is the goal of this analysis to investigate these effects in detail.
 We will build in the pre-impact model of \cite{Ross2019} as initial conditions to a Wagner model in which touchdown occurs away from the centreline of the impacting body.
-Exploiting results of the air flow at touchdown, we will neglect the collapse of the air pocket into numerous bubbles in modelling the post-impact dynamics.
-While this has limitations at instances just after touchdown, as the impact progresses, the presence of these bubbles becomes much less significant, with the liquid flow dominating the properties of interest, i.e. the effective wetted area and the force on the impactor.
+Exploiting results of the air flow at touchdown and the relatively long timescale of bubble collapse, we will neglect the collapse of the air pocket into numerous bubbles in modelling the post-impact dynamics.
+We will solve the resulting model and extract crucial predictions of the post-impact dynamics, such as the location of the turnover points and the slamming force on the impactor.
 Since it includes the pre-impact air behaviour, this model is a significant step forward from classical Wagner theory and it will become clear that the air plays an important role in the post-impact solution at early and intermediate times, although the effect dies away as we move further from touchdown.

-At these later times, we return to the classical solution at leading order.
+The structure of the analysis is as follows.
 In \textsection \ref{sec:PreImpact}, we will formulate the problem, and briefly outline the pre-impact dynamics derived in \cite{Ross2019}, as they are central to the post-impact analysis we move onto in \textsection \ref{sec:PostImpact}.
 We will illustrate the results of the post-impact analysis in \textsection \ref{sec:PostImpactExample}, in particular looking at the impact of a parabolic body profile.
-Finally, we shall conclude by summarising our results, discuss applications and suggest future avenues of investigation in \textsection \ref{sec:Summary}.
+Finally, we shall conclude by summarizing our results, discuss applications and suggest future avenues of investigation in \textsection \ref{sec:Summary}.